samjulien/blog/_posts/2018-05-22-creating-web-components-with-stencil.markdown

 ## Emitting events

-Stencil also allows to emit events so that users of your component can be informed when something happens.
+Stencil also allows you to emit events so that users of your component can be informed when something happens.
 For example, you could emit an event when the current value of your rating component changes.
 Let's make a few changes to the code of the component:

 ```typescript
 import  { Component, Prop, State, EventEmitter, Event } from  '@stencil/core';